LCC-CIT/CS123-CourseMaterials/CS123_Syllabus.md

 ### Online Resources

-#### Online Course Materials
+#### Articles and Tutorials

 There is no textbook for this class.
-In place of a textbook you will read online tutorials and chapters in the free online course [Elements of AI](https://www.elementsofai.com/), a high-quality course provided by the The University of Helsinki.
+There will be weekly assigned readings from online articles and tutorials.

 #### Learning Management System

 Moodle is the Learning Management System (LMS) used for this course; LCC’s Moodle site is at: [classes.lanecc.edu](https://classes.lanecc.edu).

 ### Software